philips-software/logproxy/README.md

 ```

 # Installation
 See the below manifest.yml file as an example.
-Make sure you include the `logproxy` binary in the same folder as your `manifest.yml`.
-Also ensure the `logproxy` binary has *executable* privileges. (you can use the `chmod a+x logproxy` command on Linux based shells to achieve the result)

 ```
 applications: